gabriella-broberg/Book-Ducks-Strapi/README.md

 # Book Ducks

+Built with React and a Strapi backend, for the course "Interaction with CMS" during the "Frontend Development" program at Nackademin.
 A web application for a imaginary bookstore where users can browse, search for, and rate books.
 Administrators can upload new books and manage the site.

 ## Introduction